GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 migrating to MV3.

 {% Aside %}
-With Manifest V3 the executeScript() method also moves to a different API.
+With Manifest V3 the `executeScript()` method also moves to a different API.

 * **MV2:**&emsp;[chrome.tabs.executeScript()](/docs/extensions/reference/tabs/#method-executeScript)
 * **MV3:**&emsp;[chrome.scripting.executeScript()](/docs/extensions/reference/scripting/#method-executeScript).

 If you use executeScript() anywhere in your code, you'll need to update that call to use the new API.
+The `insertCSS()` and `removeCSS()` methods similarly move from chrome.tabs to chrome.scripting.
 {% endAside %}